SharksZhang/ReadNotes/English/51talk/BusinessEnglishConversation.md

 - I feel very excited about my new job, Are we on the same team.
 - I have been an engineer for 4 years, I can't wait to start my work and get to know each of you.

+### practice

+Hello, I am Yu, it is my first day here , Do you know where I can report to work.
+Here, I'm linda the hr assisstant, please follow me to complete the new hire process first I can't wait to start my work and get to know each of you

 ### Lesson2 About your company